Kinesiology / Physical Education

 FITN 334.1 Yoga I (0.5- 1 units)

 Designed to educate students in Hatha Yoga at a beginning level.
-A fitness course using yoga postures to increase flexibility, strength and endurance; improve balance, posture and breathing; teach relaxation techniques.
-This course is appropriate for all ages and abilities.
+Focuses on using yoga postures to increase flexibility, strength and endurance; improve balance, posture and breathing; and teaches relaxation techniques.
+Appropriate for all ages and abilities.
+For students who are taking the course to meet a requirement for the ADT in Kinesiology, be advised that the Movement Based Courses requirement requires the course be 1.0 unit.

 FITN 334.2 Yoga II (0.5- 1 units)

-Designed to educate students in Hatha Yoga at an intermediate level.
-A fitness course using yoga postures to increase flexibility, strength and endurance; improve balance, posture and breathing; teach relaxation techniques.
-This course is appropriate for continuing yoga students.
+Designed to educate students in Hatha Yoga at a beginning level.
+Focuses on using yoga postures to increase flexibility, strength and endurance; improve balance, posture and breathing; and teaches relaxation techniques.
+Appropriate for all ages and abilities.
+For students who are taking the course to meet a requirement for the ADT in Kinesiology, be advised that the Movement Based Courses requirement requires the course be 1.0 unit.

 FITN 334.3 Yoga III (0.5- 1 units)

-Designed to educate students in Hatha Yoga at an advanced intermediate level.
-A fitness course using yoga postures to increase flexibility, strength and endurance; improve balance, posture and breathing; teach relaxation techniques.
+Designed to educate students in Hatha Yoga at a beginning level.
+Focuses on using yoga postures to increase flexibility, strength and endurance; improve balance, posture and breathing; and teaches relaxation techniques.
+Appropriate for all ages and abilities.
+For students who are taking the course to meet a requirement for the ADT in Kinesiology, be advised that the Movement Based Courses requirement requires the course be 1.0 unit.

 FITN 334.4 Yoga IV (0.5- 1 units)

-Designed to educate students in Hatha Yoga at an advanced level.
-A fitness course using yoga postures to increase flexibility, strength and endurance; improve balance, posture and breathing; teach relaxation techniques.
+Designed to educate students in Hatha Yoga at a beginning level.
+Focuses on using yoga postures to increase flexibility, strength and endurance; improve balance, posture and breathing; and teaches relaxation techniques.
+Appropriate for all ages and abilities.
+For students who are taking the course to meet a requirement for the ADT in Kinesiology, be advised that the Movement Based Courses requirement requires the course be 1.0 unit.

 FITN 335.1 Pilates I (0.5- 1 units)